 During Comiket it is normal to have blood donation campaigns, where otakus come, donate and win a poster of some anime or game as a reward for the act.

 Years ago, there was a huge controversy online over the poster below, which was part of a Red Cross blood donation campaign featuring the anime Uzaki-chan.

-Many of the online complaints came from women’s groups who claimed the poster was totally unrealistic, depicting women as sex objects.
+Many of the online complaints came from women’s groups who claimed the poster was totally unrealistic, depicting women as adult objects.